28 Aug Railroad Park and History of the Railroad in Ashland

-Ashland Southern Pacific depot – Powell’s Famous Apple Cider cart (on left) and Lithia water gazebo (on right), in front of the Ashland Depot Hotel, early 1900s (photo courtesy of Terry Skibby)
+Ashland Southern Pacific depot – Powell’s Famous Apple Cider cart (on left) and Lithia water gazebo (on right), in front of the Ashland Depot Hotel, early 1900s. (photo from the Terry Skibby collection)

 Ashland Depot Hotel

-Ashland Depot Hotel, built in 1888, photo taken 1913 (photo courtesy of Terry Skibby)
+Ashland Depot Hotel, built in 1888, photo taken 1913. (photo from the Terry Skibby collection)